sanjsharma/acts_as_shopping_cart/README.markdown

 ### Total unique items

-You can find out how many unique items you have on your cart using the _total_unique_items_ method.
+You can find out how many unique items you have on your cart using the `total_unique_items` method.

-So, if you had something like:
+So, if you have something like:

     @cart.add(@product, 99.99, 5)